 Further suggested reading:

 Okay, so maybe a website redesign can’t help with website traffic right now, but it can help in the long-run.
+First, having a new, fast, mobile-friendly website can give your organic performance a lift.
 Because Google “punishes” slow-loading and non-responsive sites in its search results, having an old, clunky site might be harming your organic reach.

 A website redesign is also essential when your website isn’t seeing as many conversions (form submissions) as needed to fill your funnel.
 If your website has a confusing user experience, poor design, wordy content, lack of visuals, etc., the traffic you’re driving with SEO, PPC, and social media campaigns likely aren’t seeing a big ROI — which brings up our next area of discussion: increasing website conversions.

 Conversion Rate Optimization (CRO) is the process by which you attempt to earn more conversions (form submissions, and in this case, inquiries) without increasing website traffic.
-So, using the same example from before — if you normally get one inquiry for every 25 website visits, and you only get 25 website visits a week, a CRO strategy would beg the question: how can we get 5 inquiries from those same 25 visitors?
+So, using the same example from before — if you normally get one inquiry for every 100 page visits, and you only get 100 website visits a week, a CRO strategy would beg the question: how can we get five inquiries from those same 100 visitors?

 1. Shorten your Inquiry Form

 In general, today’s prospect doesn’t have the time, patience, or desire to fill out a lengthy form — especially when it is simply for an inquiry.
-Inquiry suggests “I’d like to learn more, but I’m not totally ready for a commitment just yet.”
-These individuals are in the middle of your admissions funnel.
+Inquiries suggest “I’d like to learn more, but I’m not totally ready for a commitment just yet.”
+These wavering individuals are in the middle of your admissions funnel and can't be bothered with 1. creating a login; and 2. sharing every detail of their personal history with you.

-While you might not get every little piece of data you want, it’s important to remember that marketing and admissions isn’t really about you — it’s about creating an experience that invites and engages your prospective families.
-This usually begins with a shorter form that only asks the essentials, as St. Paul’s School for Girls does here:
+While you might not get every little piece of data you want on that initial inquiry form, it’s important to remember that marketing and admissions isn’t really about you — it’s about creating an experience that invites and engages your prospective families.

 Take a minute and test out the inquiry experience on your own mobile device.
 Is a lot of scrolling, pinching, and zooming required?
-If so, it may be time to consider a different option.
+If so, it may be time to consider a different option — especially if Google Analytics data suggests that much of your website traffic to that page is from a mobile device.

 3. Optimize Your Landing Pages